chkuendig/hass-hp_ilo-beta/README.md

-# Notice
+# Notice 🚧

-This is a WIP component for an updated HP Integrated Lights-Out (ILO) component in Home Assistant.
+This is a WIP component for an updated **HP Integrated Lights-Out (ILO)** component in Home Assistant.
 The goal is to add a proper config flow with discovery and expose as much of the functonality of ILO as possible.

 There's still a lot from `custom-components/integration_blueprint` in this repo to keep track of a few missing things.
 It will eventually be cleaned up.

+# Installation
+Add this repo as a custom repo to HACS and the integration should show up.
+At the moment there's no versioning of releases yet.

 # Features

 ## Discovery
-**Status: Done ✅ **
+**Status: Done ✅**

-For Auto Discovery to work, it has to be enabled:
+For Auto Discovery to work, it has to be enabled in the iLO admin UI:
 ![ILO Screenshot](/screenshot_ilo_discovery.png?raw=true )

 For development & testing it also makes sense to set the interval low enough (default seems to be 10min)